objcio/articles/2014-05-01-interactive-animations.md

 #### The animation driver

-Finally, the last part we need is the driver of the animations.
+Finally, the last part we need is the `Animator`, which is the driver of the animations.
 The animator is a wrapper around the display link.
-Because each display link is coupled to a specific `UIScreen`, we initialize our animator with a specific screen:
+Because each display link is coupled to a specific `UIScreen`, we initialize our animator with a specific screen.
+We set up a display link, and add it to the run loop.
+Because there are no animations yet, we start in a paused state.

     - (instancetype)initWithScreen:(UIScreen *)screen
     {